 The thing that Microsoft Japan does is limit meeting to 30 minutes.
 Do you have meetings that are long or would you keep them short and try?

 Speaking of Microsoft, I engaged in a meeting with Microsoft referring to the use of Teams following the event last week organized by Jisc at Keele University.
-It has a bit, though not a VLE, even Microsoft are keen to point out that it isn’t a VLE.
+It has a bit, though not a VLE, even Microsoft is keen to point out that it isn’t a VLE.
 Teams can be made by the ability to plug in services and tools an electronic ecosystem’s heart.

 Image by HeikoAL from PixabayAlexa along with other voice assistants could be helpful (in addition to annoying), but did you know you can silently issue’voice commands’ using a laser?